YUNYISHENG/Episode/pages/academic_book_lists.md

 - Douc, Moulines and Stoffer.
 2014. *Nonliner Time Series Theory  Methods and Applications with R Examples*.
 Chapman and Hall/CRC
 - Kim.
 1999. *State Space Models with Regime Switching_Classical and Gibbs-Sampling Approaches with Applications.* MIT Press
 - Sylvia.
 2006. *Finte Mixture and Markov Switching Models.* Springer Series in Statistics
+- Iain L. MacDonald and Walter Zucchini.
+1997. *Hidden Markov and other models for discrete-valued time series*.
+Chapman & Hall.

 ## Papers
 - Douc.
 2004. *Asymptotic Properties of the Maximum Likelihood Estimator in Autoregressive Models with Markov Regime.* The Annals of Statistics. (\_economics/\_BU/References/References_Regime_Switching_Models/papers)